jltsiren/bwt-merge/README.md

 * Option to load the BWT into a single array to speed up queries.
 * New query: extract a sequence based on the lexicographic rank of a suffix.
-* Multithreaded merging of the rank array.
+* RA/BWT merging using more than two threads.
 * `bwt_merge`: Input/output in any supported BWT format.
 * `bwt_convert`, `bwt_merge`: Input from stdin / output to stdout.
 * `bwt_merge`: Different options for where the sequences from `input2` are inserted: